 Nevada State Board of Dental Examiners necessitates that all dental residents must obtain a license to practice dentistry in the State of Nevada.
 For more information regarding the protocol, timeline, and all required documents leading to licensure, please contact:

-Ms. Candice Stratton, Interim Executive Director for the NSBDE at 800-DDS-Exam, or nsbde@nsbde.nv.gov.
+800-DDS-Exam, or nsbde@nsbde.nv.gov.

 Required Health Records

 According to the Nevada Administrative Code (NAC) Chapter 441A.-140, it is required that all health care providers present documentation of having received the following immunizations: